DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 > vote.dosomething.org/member-drive?userId=${referrerUserId}&r=user:${referrerUserId},source:web,source_details:onlinedrivereferral,referral=true

 This page had inline JS that would query Northstar to find a user's first name based on the `userId` query parameter passed.

-### Request Ballot Block

-A [`ContentBlock`](development/content-types/voter-registration-drive-action.md#content-type-fields) supports embedding BallotReady's [CivicEngine Voting Widget](https://developers.civicengine.com/docs/widget/) to allow a user to begin the process of requesting a mail-in ballot by entering their address.
-Upon submitting their address, the user is redirected to the CivicEngine website to complete requesting a ballot.

 ## Quiz